JonSchwartz93/solace-health-jon-schwartz/DISCUSSION.md

+For ease of viewing, I've deployed the project (and setup a Postgres DB) using Railway: https://solace-health-jon-schwartz-production.up.railway.app/

 # Discussion/future changes:
 ### UI/UX + performance improvements:
 - Assuming that we have a database of hundreds of thousands of advocates, one improvement I'd like to make is implementing a paginated experience.
 UI-wise, this might include a `<Prev`/[page #]/`Next>` style pagination or we could fetch additional advocates as the user scrolls.